iamsenorespana/titanium-jsduck/README.md

 It is a requirement to have **jsduck** installed already.
 If you do not have it installed, you can do so via the following:
 	gem install jsduck

-For more documentation about JsDuck, please visit the project
+For more documentation about JSDuck, please visit the project

 ## Installing the NPM package